-5.3 Model comparison
+5.3.
+Model comparison

-In this section, we perform a model comparison of the RSV and RSV-LM models based on the logarithm of the marginal likelihood.
+In this section, we perform a model comparison of the RSV, RSV-SP and RSV-LM models based on the logarithm of the marginal likelihood.
 The marginal likelihood is defined as the integral of the likelihood with respect to the prior density of the parameter(s).
 Following Chib (1995), we estimate the logarithm of the marginal likelihood, $\log m(y)$, as where $\vartheta = (\zeta, \varphi)$ and $\log f(y|\vartheta)$, $\log \pi(\vartheta)$ and $\log \pi(\vartheta|y)$ denote the likelihood, prior density and posterior density.
-The prior density can be computed in a straightforward manner, but we must evaluate the likelihood and posterior density using a Monte Carlo method for the RSV and RSV-LM models.
+The prior density can be computed in a straightforward manner, but we must evaluate the likelihood and posterior density using a Monte Carlo method for our models.
 To compute the likelihood, we use the auxiliary particle filter of Pitt and Shephard (1999) with 8,000 particles.
 We repeat the computation of the particle filter 10 times to calculate the numerical standard errors of the estimated likelihood.
 The posterior density at θ is evaluated using the MCMC method as in Chib (1995) and Chib and Jeliazkov (2001), with the number of the reduced run is set to 1,000.
-The estimation results are shown in Tables 18 and 19 for the log RV_t and log RK_t .
+The estimation results are shown in Tables 7 and 8 for the $\log RV_t$ and $\log RK_t$.

-$$\log m(y) = \log f(y|\vartheta) + \log \pi(\vartheta) - \log \pi(\vartheta|y), \tag{29}$$
+$$\log m(y) = \log f(y|\vartheta) + \log \pi(\vartheta) - \log \pi(\vartheta|y), \tag{33}$$

 Similar results are obtained in both cases, using the $\log RV_t$ and $\log RK_t$.
-Among the RSV-LM models outperform the RSV model with respect to the marginal likelihood.
-This suggests that the logarithm of the latent volatility process has long memory properties.
-Among the RSV-LM models, the AR representation of RSV-LM models (RSV-LM-AR) outperform the MA representation of RSV-LM models (RSV-LM-MA) overall.
-The RSV-LM-AR models may be able to capture the long range dependence better than the RSV-LM-MA models through their lagged log volatilities.
-On the other hand, the marginal likelihoods for the three RSV-LM models (1.e., (0,d,0), (1,d,0), (0,d,1) models) are quite similar accounting for the standard errors, for RSV-LM models using $\log RV_t$ and RSV-LM-AR models using $\log RK_t$.
+The RSV-LM models and the RSV-SP model outperform the RSV model with respect to the marginal likelihood.
+This suggests that the logarithm of the latent volatility process may have long memory properties.
+Among the RSV-LM and RSV-SP models, the AR model of RSV-LM (RSV-LM-AR) outperforms other models and the RSV-SP model outperforms the MA model of RSV-LM (RSV-LM-MA) overall.
+The RSV-LM-AR models may be able to capture the long range dependence better than other models through their lagged log volatilities.
+On the other hand, the marginal likelihoods for the three RSV-LM models (i.e., (0,d,0), (1,d,0), (0,d,1) models) are quite similar taking account of the standard errors, for RSV-LM models using $\log RV_t$ and RSV-LM-AR models using $\log RK_t$.
 The RSV-LM-AR models appear to fit the data during this period equally well, and we could not identify any clear difference among these models.
 We therefore further compare the above models using another criterion based on the volatility forecasting performance in the next subsection.